glennji/glennjicom-academic/content/post/2020/04/17/new-bike-day/index.md

 ![polygon-](polygon-path-2-reassembled.jpg)

-Back to the bike store tomorrow for a new tube, then time to assemble my Polygon Path 3.
+Back to the bike store tomorrow for a new tube and then assembling my Polygon Path 3, but for now it's time to sit up in bed with a saison from the local craft brewery and watch something on Netflix.

+Or maybe bicycle restoration and repair videos.
+It's my new favourite [hobby](/notes/hobbies/overview)!